 Vermont and New Hampshire may get more press about their beautiful displays of autumn foliage, but Northeast Ohio has plenty of fall color too.
 However, since many people aren't aware of the sightseeing opportunities in Ohio, the roads are much less crowded with tourists than other popular spots.
-You can also enjoy the season's typically warm days.
 Leaves start their autumnal displays in late September and continue through October; mid to late-October is usually the peak viewing time.
 If you are driving through the northern part of the state, check out some of the best views at national and state parks, local farms, scenic roads, the Lake Erie Islands, and additional destinations.
 It's also a fun time to check out festivals like Fall Harvest Weekends at Lake Metroparks Farmpark in Kirtland, where people of all ages can enjoy a corn maze, live music, and pumpkin painting.
 Or head to the Old West Pumpkin Fest in Columbia Station, which features a hayride and costume characters.

 Cuyahoga Valley National Park, Ohio's only national park, is located between Cleveland and Akron and boasts some of the best displays of nature in the region.
 Autumn is no exception.
 Wherever you drive through the 33,000-acre park, you'll see bursts of red, yellow, orange, and even purple.
 State Road 303 (which bisects the park) is known as one of the best fall foliage drives in the Buckeye State.
 The park offers more than 125 miles (201 kilometers) of hiking trails and a few picturesque waterfalls.
 There is no entrance fee.

-Explore the Amish Country of Geauga County
+Amish Country in Geauga County

 Geauga County, located south of Lake and Ashtabula counties, is another great place to view the fall leaves.
 This largely-rural county rewards visitors with scenic farms, rolling hills, Amish communities, and a host of antique stores.